citp/privacy-policy-historical/t/tu/tur/turnkeyinternet.net.md

 Individuals have access to personal information about them that an organization holds and be able to correct, amend, or delete that information where it is inaccurate, or has been processed in violation of the Principles, except where the burden or expense of providing access would be disproportionate to the risks to the individual's privacy in the case in question, or where the rights of persons other than the individual would be violated.
 This information can be reviewed and corrected within your client area.

-Your information will not be supplied to any third parties without your consent or as otherwise outlined in our terms of services.
+Your personal information will not be supplied to any third parties.

 You will be notified of any changes to this policy via the email address on file in our billing system.